 The book list is published on the RBS page within HINT (out intranet system).
 Once students apply they should receive their HINT log in details.
 Usually, a couple of months before the programme starts the books are published.

 The fast track is a more intensive version of the normal 4-year programme, we combine the first two years into one, therefore in year 2, you are already expected to go out on an internship.
 Students who want to challenge themselves should look into whether they are applicable for this programme.

-There are many facilities for the students, of course within the Posthumalaan building there are plenty of work areas for the students, caféteria and project rooms.
+There are many facilities for the students.
+There are plenty of work areas for the students, caféteria and project rooms.

 You will select one language to study, however, international students will need to choose Dutch for their elective if they decide on another core language choice.
 At the end of year 1, you can decide whether to continue with the language (commerce track) or stop the language.